 Dr Nurit Neustadt-Noy - Consultation and Rehabilitation Services for Blind and Visually Impaired Persons, Netaim, Israel

 Dr Sandra Rosen - San Francisco State University, USA

-Vision Rehabilitation International aims to publish original research, reviews, case studies, evaluations and viewpoints in the field of vision rehabilitation.
-Vision rehabilitation focuses on improving the functional ability of a person who is blind or has low vision so that quality of life can be maintained.
-Vision Rehabilitation encompasses a range of services and tools including orientation and mobility (O&M), low vision aids, assistive technology, falls prevention, adaptive independent living skills, communication tools, vocational and educational assistance and programs.
+Vision Re/habilitation International aims to publish original research, reviews, case studies, evaluations and viewpoints in the field of vision habilitation and rehabilitation.
+Vision habilitation and rehabilitation focuses on teaching or improving the functional ability of a person who is blind or has low vision so that quality of life can be maintained.
+Vision habilitation and rehabilitation encompasses a range of services and tools including orientation and mobility (O&M), low vision aids, assistive technology, falls prevention, adaptive independent living skills, communication tools, vocational and educational assistance and programs.
 Manuscripts should be prepared with an overall focus of having a practical relevance to individuals who are blind or vision impaired and/or professionals who work with these individuals in vision rehabilitation.

 2. ARTICLE TYPES

 Vision Re/habilitation International publishes the following types of articles:

 Research Article: presents original research/data from a primary source such as a laboratory experiment, a clinical trial, or a survey.
 5,000 words

 Review Article: provides an overview of the literature with regards to an important or topical area.
 5,000 words